An arithmetic Yau-Zaslow formula: The motivic Euler characteristic and related invariants

-\end{thm} In particular, for $X$ a $K3$ surface, $\mathrm{disc}(\chi^{mot}(X))=\kappa(X)$.
+\end{thm} If $n$ is odd, then $e(X)$ is even, so $\frac12 n \cdot e(X)$ is always a positive integer.
+For $X$ a $K3$ surface, this formula gives $\mathrm{disc}(\chi^{mot}(X))=\kappa(X)$.
 This result is essentially equivalent to a theorem of Saito from \cite{S0}.
 First we are going to formulate this as Saito did.
-The main result of Saito's paper \cite{S0} linking the determinant of cohomology with de Rham cohomology is the following. \begin{thm}[Saito's theorem] Assume that $X$ has even dimension $n=2m$.
-We have
+The main result of Saito's paper \cite{S0} linking the determinant of cohomology with de Rham cohomology is the following. \begin{thm}[(Saito's theorem, \cite{S0})] Assume that $X$ has even dimension $n$.
+Then